anshikaahuja/Beeradvocate-Text-Analytics/README.md

 4. Perform sentiment analysis using [VADER](https://github.com/cjhutto/vaderSentiment) on these 300 reviews and sort them by the sentiment scores.
 5. Based on the above steps, recommend 3 beers to the customer.
 6. Identify the highest rated beers by calculating average ratings for each beer and ignoring the similarity and sentiment scores.

+## Algorithms/Libraries Used
+- Scraping using Selenium
+- Word Frequency analysis using NLTK
+- Similarity Analysis using SPACY
+- Sentiment Analysis using VADER

 ## Analysis and Insights